samuel-lucas6/draft-lucas-bkdf/draft-lucas-balloon-hashing.md

 ~~~

 # Implementation Considerations

-Implementations MAY hardcode `delta = MIN_DELTA` to avoid user confusion since other password hashing algorithms do not have this parameter.
-Moreover, the performance/security tradeoff is unclear from the paper.

 Whilst the pseudocode uses a list of byte arrays for the buffer, slicing portions of a single large byte array to access/update blocks will likely be more performant.